Applications for the 2019 Kent Young Coaches Academy are now closed

 In addition to the training day, all young coaches will be asked to complete 10 voluntary coaching hours at their chosen community or school satellite club and will be signposted towards additional training throughout the year including first aid and safeguarding.

 There are now 50 Young Coach Academies across the country, each set up to create a clearer pathway for young coaches to transition from schools into a community setting.
-In Kent the delivery partners of this programme are Kent Sport and Valence School and we are now accepting applications for the 2017-18 programme, our second year.

 - “Seeing how different coaches work and across different sports”

 - “Picking up different ideas from other people”